The 4 Best Conversion Rate Optimization chapter of 2024

 • Who your customers actually are (age, interest, etc)

-You should be using analytic software regularly to see how your site is doing.
+You should be using analytic software on a regular basis to see how your site is doing.
 Use the software to help you identify the pages on your site with the highest conversion rates – those pages are doing something right.

 Analytics and numbers are great, but it’s also helpful to know the reasons behind the numbers.
 You can find this out by including surveys, so your visitors can tell you why they have avoided a certain page, or what they aren’t happy with.